How regularly you should replace your air filters might depend on the following:

 - Household size

-For basic 1"–3" air filters, manufacturers often tell you to replace them every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or replace them even more regularly.
+For basic 1"–3" air filters, manufacturers typically instruct you to replace them every 30–60 days.
+If you deal with from light to moderate allergies, you could get a better air filter or replace them even more regularly.

-Or, if you're in a more rural spot or less occupied home (like a vacation home) and there are not as many cars around, each year may be regular enough.
+Or, if you're in a more country spot or less occupied home (like a vacation home) and there are a reduced number of cars around, each year may be frequent enough.